-- 1. ACT score from within last 5 years.
-Composite score of 16 - 2.
-SAT score from within last 5 years.
-Score of 930 - 3.
-TEAS score within last year.
-Score of 56.
+- ACT score from within last 5 years.
+Composite score of 19 - SAT score from within last 5 years.
+Score of 1000 - TEAS score within last year.
+Score of 66.
 TEAS can only be taken twice per application.
-Applicants may apply for enrollment twice per year. - 4.
-Wonderlic Basic Skills Test Scores: Quantitative 265, Verbal 265.
-The Wonderlic Basic Skills test may be attempted three times.
-An applicant is required to take a refresher course prior to the third attempt.
-The applicant needs only to retest in the section they failed to reach the qualifying score. - 5.
-Successful completion of academic courses offered at an institution whose accreditor is approved by the U.S. Department of Education.
-Must have a minimum of 24 academic quarter credit hours with a minimum GPA of 2.4.
+Applicants may apply for enrollment twice per year. - Wonderlic Basic Skills Test Scores: Quantitative 315, Verbal 315. - o Quantitative: 315 - o Verbal: 315 - Successful completion of academic courses offered at an institution whose accreditor is approved by the U.S. Department of Education.
+Must have a minimum of 30 academic quarter credit hours with a minimum GPA of 2.7.